bh-e/issuebot/CONTRIBUTING.md

 ##
 Code is not clean(secure/thread handling) enough.
 You can work on that
 ##
-Please help us to parse the webhook's json request more deeply for more info
+Please help us to parse the webhook's json request more deeply for more information.

+##
+To Do
+1. Parse issue comments .

 Thanks